wasserth/TotalSegmentator/resources/body_stats_prediction.md

 **The bigger the field of view the better the prediction (e.g. complete abdomen and thorax give a lot better results, than images with only the pelvis visible).**

-The classifier is an ensemble of 5 models.
+The classifier (both CNN and XGBoost) is an ensemble of 5 models.
 The output contains the standard deviation of the predictions which can be used as a measure of confidence.
 If it is low the 5 models give similar predictions which is a good sign.